- Arts & Sciences Home

 - News & Events

-A $3.7 million modernization of Santa Clara's chemistry building, Daly Science, was completed in Fall 1994, creating a state-of-the-art teaching and research facility.
+A $3.7 million modernization of Santa Clara's chemistry building, Daly Science, created a state-of-the-art teaching and research facility.
 Inside the building, 80 percent of the space was reconstructed, making room for five teaching laboratories that accommodate up to 24 students at a time, as well as faculty offices, nine faculty/student research laboratories, several instrument rooms, computer laboratories, and classrooms.
 We also have a teaching lab and four faculty labs and offices in the new wing of the Alumni Science building, which is adjacent to Daly Science.

 The renovated laboratories are equipped with state-of-the-art ventilation systems and fume hoods, and all lab benches are wired to accommodate computer networking.
 With the help of recent foundation grants, an excellent array of major instruments has been assembled for student and faculty use.
 Among these are a 400 MHz nuclear magnetic resonance spectrometer; x-ray diffractometer, three Fourier transform infrared spectrometers; several computer-interfaced, ultraviolet-visible spectrometers, a refrigerated centrifuge, and a liquid scintillation counter.
 In addition, modern gas and liquid chromatography, electrochemical, and thermoanalysis equipment is available.
 Undergraduate students use these and other instruments in their course work and independent research projects.

-Students also have access to several computer labs equipped with more than 30 PCs.
+Students also have access to several computer labs equipped with more than 30 PCs which are routinely replaced with newer models.
 Instruction in computer applications begins in the freshman course sequence and continues through the four-year program.